Abdelrahman822000/Library-Management-System/README.md

 ## About the App

 The Library Management System app allows users to maintain a comprehensive collection of books categorized by author, barcode, category, and title.
-Users can search for books, add new ones, and manage the existing collection seamlessly.
+Admins have the ability to search for books, add new ones, and seamlessly remove unwanted books from the collection.
+Regular users can only search for books.

-## App Task

-In this scenario, when users interact with the app (initiated by selecting a function), they can perform various tasks such as searching for a book by different criteria, adding a new book, and managing the book collection.

 # Instructions